flutter/assets-for-api-docs/packages/snippets/README.md

 1. Make an update to a code block or create a new code block.
 2. From the root directory, run `./dev/bots/docs.sh`.
 This should start generating a local copy of the API documentation.
-3. Once complete, check `./dev/docs/doc` to check your API documentation.
-The search bar will not work locally, so open `./dev/docs/doc/index.html` to navigate through the documentation, or search `./dev/docs/doc/flutter` for your page of interest.
+   Supplying the "--output" argument allows you to specify the output zip file for the completed documentation.
+Defaults to `api_docs.zip`` in the current directory.
+3. Once complete, unzip the files to the desired location and open the `index.html` within.

 Note that generating the sample output will not allow you to run your code in DartPad, because DartPad pulls the code it runs from the appropriate docs server